-You'll need to walk through 5 steps to get legally set up as a photographer: (1) Decide on a name and check trademarks, (2) Create an LLC or stay as a sole proprietorship, (3) Get an EIN, (4) Set up your business finances, (5) Determine your tax strategy, and (6) Make a decision about insurance, and (7) Get some inexpensive photography contracts for just $15 total!!!!!!
+You'll need to walk through 5 steps to get legally set up as a photographer: (1) Decide on a name and check trademarks, (2) Create an LLC or stay as a sole proprietorship, (3) Get an EIN, (4) Set up your business finances, (5) Determine your tax strategy, and (6) Make a decision about insurance, and (7) Get some inexpensive photography contracts !!!!!!
 Contracts will do more to protect you legally than ANYTHING ELSE!
 That may all sound intimidating now, but as you'll see in the article, the truth is that 90% of photographers can run through this whole process in just 24 hours.
 It's really not hard as long as you carefully follow the steps.
 Don't worry.
 I've never lost a patient.

 Step 1: Choose a Business Name